surjit/jpauli.github.io/_carew/posts/2015-04-09-exceptional-php.md

 ### Throwing an Exception

 To throw an Exception, one may use the `throw` PHP keyword, compiled as a `ZEND_THROW` OPCode.
 `ZEND_THROW` simply gets the exception, and adds it into the *engine executor exception slot*.
-This slot is alone : weither there is an exception into it, or not.
-There can't be several exceptions into the slot, the basic line is binary : weither or not there is an exception pending (not 2, 3 or 42).
+This slot is alone : either there is an exception into it, or not.
+There can't be several exceptions into the slot, the basic line is binary : whether or not there is an exception pending (not 2, 3 or 42).

 The slot is accessible using the `EG(exception)` macro.
 If it is NULL : no exception have been thrown so far.
 Here is `ZEND_THROW`, simplified :